zhanghengdev/awesome-video-object-detection/README.md

 #### Seq-NMS for Video Object Detection
 - **Date**: 26 Feb 2016
 - **Arxiv**: https://arxiv.org/abs/1602.08465
+- **Summary**:  Constructing a temporal graph from overlapping bounding box detections across the adjacent frames, and using dynamic programming to select bounding box sequences with the highest overall detection score.

 #### T-CNN: Tubelets with Convolutional Neural Networks for Object Detection from Videos
 - **Date**: 9 Apr 2016
 - **Arxiv**: https://arxiv.org/abs/1604.02532
+- **Summary**:  Using a video object detection pipeline that involves predicting optical flow first, then propagating image level predictions according to the flow, and finally using a tracking algorithm to select temporally consistent high confidence detections.
 - **Performance**: 73.8% mAP on ImageNet VID validation.
 - **Code**: https://github.com/myfavouritekk/T-CNN